 - 1. Clarifying learning objectives at the planning stage - 2.
-Sharing these learning objectives at the beginnings of lessons - 3.
+Sharing these learning objectives at the beginning of lessons - 3.
 Involving students in self-evaluation against learning objectives e.g. traffic lights in Maths - 4.
 Focusing oral and written feedback around the learning objectives - 5.
 Appropriate questioning - 6.
-Raising student's self-esteem by the use of praise and celebration - 7.
+Raising students' self-esteem by the use of praise and celebration - 7.
 Marking work with next steps where appropriate - 8.
-Listening to readers and giving advice on strategies - In (FS1/2) EYFS, observing children engaged in independent and selfdirected activities and using this to guide children to develop their understanding.
+Listening to readers and giving advice on strategies - 9.
+In (FS1/2) EYFS, observing students engaged in independent and self-directed activities and using this to guide students to develop their understanding.